lanainland/lanainland.github.io/_photography/bark.md

 category: nature
 ---

 Bark patterns and details from trees I encounter on my walks through the local forest.
 There are always new trees to be discovered and I wanted to start to catalog them.
-Above is a wild cherry that has an almost silvery shimmer in the sunlight.
+Above is a wild cherry tree that has an almost silvery shimmer in the sunlight.

 ![birch tree bark](./assets/img/photography/nature/bark/bark_brown.jpg){: width="80%"}